What To Look For in Running Shoes: Types and How To Choose

 What if I don’t know what I need?

-When we have Run clients at EW Motion Therapy that need further expert advice, we send them to our friends at the closest Trak Shak location.
+When we have Run clients at EW Motion Therapy who need further expert advice, we send them to our friends at the closest Trak Shak location.
 There, they will combine the advice of the physical therapist with their own shoe expertise to give you more guidance on what category of shoe you need.
 If you are interested in seeing one of our Run specialists for advice on what your body needs, fill out the Request an Appointment form on our website, and someone from our staff will contact you within 48 hours with your next steps.